 Any cyclist with any mileage behind them remembers close calls with motorists.
 When I think back to the close calls I’ve had over the years, there are a few that quickly come to mind and make me cringe, and two more from last summer were officially added to the list.

 Most recently, I was stopped at a stoplight with several cars.
 I saw the light for me turn green, and the cars to my left (going in the same direction as me) began to move.
 I started to clip-in and roll.
 Then, I heard horns.
 A car was coming from my left to my right, through the intersection, blowing its red light by a good 4-5 seconds.
 Not even close.

 The cars going in the same direction as me had all slammed on their brakes.
 Had it not been for someone’s horn, there is a good chance I would have been in the intersection when the inattentive driver blew through the intersection.
 The car was probably doing 25 mph, so it undoubtedly would have been an injury accident or worse.

-It got me thinking about the things a cyclist can do to avoid accidents.
+It got me thinking about the things a cyclist can do to avoid accidents., especially when on a road bike.
 3-4 “rules” to follow that cover a large percentage of the known bike-car accidents.
 This all assumes that you are already doing the basics, of course: Wearing a helmet, following traffic laws, riding on safe roads, and trying to be visible.

 Rule #1: Don’t be aggressive at intersections